If these old walls could talk, oh, the love stories they've seen..

 Your something old.
 Your something new.

-The McCoy’s are excited to breathe life back into these old buildings through weddings and special events.
-During the restoration process, the McCoy’s maintained as much of the original structures as possible, down to 100+ year old concrete walls.
+Olde Dobbin Station was an opportunity to breathe life back into these old buildings through weddings and special events.
+During the restoration process, the first owners maintained as much of the original structures as possible, down to 100+ year old concrete walls.

 To date, Olde Dobbin Station has hosted over 1000 weddings and special events, and continues to wow guests and clients with its story and charm.
 Olde Dobbin Station is one of the only historic wedding venues in the Montgomery and North Houston area.
 It has been featured in numerous wedding magazines, and been voted as the number one venue in Texas.

-The wedding venue includes the main hall, dubbed McCoy Station, the indoor Chapel, an outdoor ceremony site, a Bridal suite, and the Groom’s quarters.
+The wedding venue includes the main hall, the indoor Chapel, an outdoor ceremony site, and two dressing suites.
 It can hold both indoor and outdoor wedding ceremonies.

 The History of Olde Dobbin Station